 As a result, I was able to integrate lean design process into the existing work processes at the library and successfully generated buy-in from all the stakeholders.

-I need to have a comprehensive understanding of the existing website's technical structure, content structure and content management before the re-design.
-To do this I studied the website's source code, conducted a information architectural analysis and produced a sitemap and a content inventory.
+I need to have a comprehensive understanding of the existing website's technical structure, content structure, and content management before the re-design.
+To do this I studied the website's source code, conducted an information architectural analysis and produced a sitemap and a content inventory.

 At the end of the research phase, I created a project plan proposal that recommended tackling the website redesign one section at a time, starting with the most highly utilized sections.
 The redesign of each website section can be viewed as a sub-project.
 Each sub-project will go through the following iterative process: content design (IA) > wireframing > user testing > stakeholder feedback > prototyping & visual > user testing > stakeholder feedback > official launch > user feedback gathering > additional improvements.

-- what content will be included in each page of the new site
+- what content will be included on each page of the new site

 - who the content owner of each section will be, and

 - how frequent each section needs to be updated.

 Once I finish content design, I begin creating wireframes in Axure.
 Wireframes are used to determine the appropriate layout of content and any additional functionalities required.